Online Master of Education (M.Ed.), School Library and Information Technologies

 717-816-6995 (home office); email firstname.lastname@example.org

-Our online program emphasizes practice-oriented outcomes and offers the learner four significant advantages:
+Our online program emphasizes practice-oriented outcomes and offers the candidate four significant advantages:

 - Close bonds with faculty who are committed to sharing their many years of practical experience and leadership in the school library community

-- Convenience of online courses designed for working adults who can not attend a traditional library school
+- Convenience of online courses designed for working adults who cannot or find it difficult to attend a traditional library school

-- Close collaboration with practitioners and leaders in the school library community who provide advise in course development
+- Close collaboration with practitioners and leaders in the school library community who provide advice in course development

 - Authentic assessment of practical, standards-based skills to enhance the learning experience

 Most students can complete the online master’s program in two to three years.
-A one year completion is possible but not recommended for students holding a job.
-Students are allowed up to five years to complete the program.
+A one year completion is possible but not recommended for candidates holding a job.
+Candidates are allowed up to five years to complete the program.
 Every course is offered at least twice each year.
-Most courses are offered during summer.
+Many courses are offered during summer.
 For additional information, refer to the website: http://library.mansfield.edu